Create an Asana adoption plan

 - Establishing key milestones along the way.
 For example, “everyone has assigned and completed a task by week 3.”

 Most teams take about two months to learn and successfully adopt Asana.
-Jumpstart your adoption with our template.
+Jumpstart your adoption with more training in Asana Academy.

 3. Pick your first process